Spiritual Director

 • Ron Ison

-President, and Director of Fundraising.
+President, and Director of Facilities.

-Vice President, and Director of Volunteering.
+Vice President, and Director of Community Development

 Treasurer, and Director of Financial Stewardship.